Lose Weight to Help Manage Your Asthma

 Nearly 15 percent of American women who are obese also have asthma, compared to around 8 percent of women who are normal weight.
 Being obese also ups a man’s chance of having asthma, and the heavier you are, the more reactive your airway is likely to be.

 Treating asthma is more difficult in obese patients.
-They are more likely to go to the emergency room and, when there, need more intensive treatment because they don’t respond as well to standard steroids.
+They are more likely to go to the emergency room and need more intensive treatment because they don’t respond as well to standard steroids.

-Why might that be?
 One reason is that obesity fundamentally alters the way your lungs work.
-Because of the extra weight on the chest wall and diaphragm, you normally breathe more shallowly.
-One theory is that this makes the airway more likely to become hyper responsive.
+Because of the extra weight on your chest wall and diaphragm, you normally breathe more shallowly.
+One theory is that excess weight makes your airway more likely to become hyper responsive.

-Extra weight is also linked to chronic low-grade inflammation adding to the inflammation in an allergic response that triggers the airway to tighten up.
+Extra weight is also linked to chronic low-grade inflammation adding to the inflammation in an allergic response that triggers your airway to tighten up.

 Janet O’Dell, RN